chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

       -e, --enterprise              Legacy option, only required if you have more than one enterprise configured.
 Workflow enterprise to add the runner into

 .. note:: The username provided must be a user who has sudo access on the remote node.
+If the user is a member of a domain, then the username value should be entered as ``user@domain``.
 .. note:: At least one of ``--password [PASSWORD]`` or ``--ssh-identity-file FILE`` are necessary for ssh access.

 **Example**